||Course and stream title

 Candidates for the Master of Human Rights and Democratisation (Asia Pacific Regional Program) are required to complete 60 credit points, including:

-30 credit points of core units of study to be completed at the University of Sydney;
+a minimum of 24 credit points of units of study to be completed at the University of Sydney;

 A candidate for the Master of Human Rights and Democratisation (Asia Pacific Region Program) may elect to discontinue study and transfer to the Master of Human Rights with full credit for the units of study completed, with the approval of the Dean.